The following are commonly asked questions pertaining to the use of CloudFlare with HostGator web hosting services.

 For more information on how to sign up and activate CloudFlare through cPanel for Shared and Reseller accounts, please see the following article:

-For basic protection, CloudFlare is free; however, some additional features, such as SSL support and live updating statistics, may require an upgrade and additional payment.
+For basic service, CloudFlare is free; however, some additional features may require an upgrade and additional payment.
 To compare CloudFlare's plans and prices, please visit:

 When you change your domain's nameservers to CloudFlare nameservers, you make CloudFlare your DNS provider while keeping your current hosting provider and registrar the same.
 CloudFlare is then able to route potentially malicious traffic away from your site before it reaches your server.